 For group activities, students may find the application helpful for communicating with their peers without needing to depend on external social media applications that requires friend requests or creating an entire profile.
 Additionally, instructors and TAs can create office hour-like discussions for students to access at any or specified time and pose questions.
 They can also create activity or topic-focused discussions where messages from students count as participation.
 Real-time messaging means that students can receive and send responses immediately, while also having the opportunity to write and edit their responses before sending them.

 - Mattermost provides a real-time and asynchronous, chatroom-like discussion space (similar to Slack) that is intuitive and easy to use.

-- It is hosted at UBC, meaning there are fewer security concerns with using the tool on a day-to-day basis.
+- FIPPA compliant.
+The application is hosted at UBC, and uploaded files are stored on Amazon S3 in Canada meaning there are fewer security concerns with using the tool on a day-to-day basis.

 - It is mobile-friendly, with apps available for both iPhone and Android as well as the option of using a desktop web version.

 - Control is available over message notifications such as on-screen alerts on a desktop computer or laptop, e-mail alerts sent to your inbox, or push notifications on your phone.

 - Different discussion groups of varying sizes can be created for different purposes, and users can be a member of multiple different groups and channels at once.